Islais Creek Bridge Replacement Project

 NEPA Environmental Process – Draft EA

 On March 1, 2025, San Francisco Public Works published a Draft Environmental Assessment (Draft EA), prepared in accordance with the National Environmental Policy Act (NEPA).
-San Francisco Public Works, in coordination with the California Department of Transportation (Caltrans) assigned as NEPA lead agency by the Federal Highway Administration (FHWA), has studied this project’s potential physical environmental effects and welcomes your comments on the adequacy of the Draft EA.
+San Francisco Public Works, in coordination with the California Department of Transportation (Caltrans) assigned as NEPA lead agency by the Federal Highway Administration (FHWA), has studied this project’s potential physical environmental effects.

 NEPA – Environmental Documents